Most Workers Are Covered in Louisiana Workers Compensation

 It is almost always best to have an experienced Louisiana workers compensation attorney submit this evidence, because it will likely end up in front of a workers compensation judge in court.

 This evidence of employee status, usually either in the form of documents or testimony, should be used to establish three important elements regarding the employment relationship:

 - Behavioral control; and

-- Nature of the work relationship.
+- Nature of the working relationship.

-Regarding financial control, the employer in an employee arrangement maintains control over how the employee is paid, and control over how the related supplies and tools are purchased.
+Regarding financial control, the employer in an employee arrangement maintains control over how the employee is paid and control over how the related supplies and tools are purchased.

 Regarding behavioral control, the employer in an employee arrangement maintains control over when the employee works, where the employee works, and how the employee does the job.

 Regarding the nature of the work relationship, in an employee arrangement, the working relationship is ongoing, and not temporary.